Anomalous dimensions at small spins: Introduction

-By Carlson's theorem anomalous dimensions continue to an analytic function in the right complex half-plane.
+By Carlson's theorem, anomalous dimensions continue to an analytic function in the right complex half-plane.
 In perturbation theory $\gamma(s)=\sum_k a^k \gamma_k(s)$, where $a$ is a coupling constant and $\gamma_k(s)$ are meromorphic functions with the poles at integer values of spin.
 As a rule, the series of poles is bounded from the right with the right-most pole at $s = s_0$, where $s_0$ is close to $0$ (in known examples $s_0 = -1, 0, 1$ ).
 At the point $s = s_0$ we expect the behavior $\gamma_k(s) \sim 1/(s - s_0)^{ak + b}$ with $a,b$ being integers which depend on a model.
 The perturbative expansion for $\gamma(s)$ obviously fails whenever $a/(s - s_0)\sim 1$.
 Hence, in order to determine the correct analytic structure of $\gamma(s)$ near $s\sim s_0$ the perturbative series has to be resummed.
 In QCD the first pole in the singlet sector occurs at $s=1$ and corresponds to the BFKL pomeron~\cite{Kuraev:1977fs,Balitsky:1978ic,Jaroszewicz:1982gr,Lipatov:1985uk}.

 In this work we are interested in the right-most singularity of anomalous dimensions of leading twist spin-$s$ operators appearing in scalar theories in $d=4$ and $6$ dimensions.
-These singularities share a common feature with the right-most poles of flavor nonsinglet anomalous dimensions in QCD, where the small-$s$ behavior is deduced from the double-logarithmic asymptotics of scattering amplitudes~\cite{Kirschner:1982qf, Kirschner:1982xw, Kirschner:1983di}.
+These singularities share a common feature with the right-most poles of flavor nonsinglet anomalous dimensions in QCD, where the small-$s$ behavior is deduced from the double-logarithmic asymptotics of scattering amplitudes~\cite{Kirschner:1982qf, Kirschner:1982xw, Kirschner:1983di}\footnote{The resummation of leading singular contributions in $\varphi^3$ model was done in~\cite{Blumlein:1998mg}.}.
 The leading singular contributions to the anomalous dimensions at $s = 0$ were obtained in~\cite{Ermolaev:1995fx, Blumlein:1995jp}.
 Several approaches have been developed to resum sub-leading logarithmic contributions~\cite{Velizhanin:2011pb,Vogt:2012gb,Velizhanin:2014dia,Davies:2022ofz}.
 In particular, the generalized double-logarithmic equation proposed by Velizhanin~\cite{Velizhanin:2011pb,Velizhanin:2014dia} states that the combination

 is regular at $s =0$.
 Here $\bar\beta(a)=-\beta(a)/2a$ abbreviates the QCD $\beta$-function.
 In the planar QCD this expression remains finite at $s\to0$ up to four loops~\cite{Moch:2017uml} and in $\mathcal{N}=4$ SYM theory up to seven loops~\cite{Marboe:2016igj}, while the non-planar corrections possess $1/s$ poles starting from three and four loops, respectively~\cite{Velizhanin:2014dia, Kniehl:2021ysp,Davies:2022ofz,Velizhanin:2022seo}.
 The leading and sub-leading poles, $s^{1-2\ell}$ and $s^{2-2\ell}$ at $\ell$-loops, in the non-planar contributions cancel out.